 Facebook sales channel has four stages that a customer will be taken through in a period of time.

-Users have purchased and you should begin post-sales engagement.
+- Users have purchased and you should begin the post-sales engagement.

 Why Facebook sales funnel is necessary for your Shopify store?

-If you want to know why Facebook sales funnel is necessary then you might want to take a look at ‘Paying attention to details’.
+If you want to know why the Facebook sales funnel is necessary then you might want to take a look at ‘Paying attention to details.

 How many of us do that?
 How many times do we see something before it gets familiar to us?

 We all have seen an advertisement on various platforms, but even those visual media takes quite some time to get our attention.
 That is exactly why your store needs a Facebook sales funnel.

 Users might not pay attention to your ads at the first sight, but when you are persistent enough, your ads will get your user’s attention and you can convert them with ease.

 Without a proper Facebook sales funnel, all your marketing efforts will go in vain.
 Your ads will not have convinced the users to take action.

 Creating Facebook Sales Funnel for your Shopify store